bsaldanha94/pos-lite-sales-challenge/README.md

 - Casted values in campaign_id column to Integer datatype to be consistent
 - Replaced null values in campaign_id and campaign_name columns with values from campaign lookup CTE
 - Cleaned values in product column

+For creating the dashboard in Looker Studio, I created 2 data marts based on the data that was cleaned in the tables above:
+- **website_leads_kpis** : This table was used for reporting on leads that come directly to the website.
+- **sales_funnel_kpis** : This table was used for reporting on lead progression through the sales funnel.

+However, for the sake of simplicity, the data used in the dashboard is not loaded into an SQL server but is directly connected to a Google Sheet.
+All data cleaning steps were directly applied in the Google sheet.

+The dashboard gives a high level overview of important metrics regarding Marketing and Sales activites such as:
+- Customer Acquistion costs (Website related)
+- Marketing Spends (Website related)
+- Click Through Rate (Sales Funnel)
+- Cost Per Click (Sales Funnel)